608-255-9330 Ext. 102

 - Enjoy personal growth

-If you have eating difficulties, I understand you may have mixed feelings about seeking help.
+If you have difficulties with food and/or body image, I understand you may have mixed feelings about seeking help.
 In fact, you may only be interested in seeking help because others have encouraged you to do so.
 Most likely, however, you know that imbalanced eating behaviors or placing undue importance on food is interfering with your ability to enjoy life.
 I will work sensitively with you to help you gradually incorporate a balanced approach to eating into your life.
+My treatment philosophy is aligned with principles of Intuitive Eating and Health At Every Size®.

 If you have eating or health problems of any kind, I will work collaboratively with your physician, nutritionist, and any other health professionals as needed to provide the comprehensive level of care you need.